baugarten/node-restful/README.md

 Is always welcome, just reach out to [me](https://github.com/baugarten)

 ## MIT License
-Copyright (c) 2011 by Nate Smith and Brian Noguchi
+Copyright (c) 2012 by Ben Augarten

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal